SomayyehF/Glioma_Biomarkers/README.md

 Contributions, suggestions, and improvements are welcome.
 Feel free to open an issue or submit a pull request to enhance the project.

-This project is licensed under the GNU GENERAL PUBLIC LICENSE.
-See the LICENSE file for further details.

 For any questions or further discussion regarding the project, please contact:

 somayeh.farahani@hdr.mq.edu.au